 When your new Exchange Visitor arrives at NC State, please make sure to schedule them a mandatory check-in at OIS.
-Check-ins take place every Wednesday at 10:00 AM at 320 Daniels Hall.
+Check-ins take place every Wednesday at 10:00 AM at Room 320, 111 Lampe Drive.
 The scholar should bring the following documents to the check-in:

 - Passport with J-1 visa stamp